diodechain/website/_posts/2024-06-10-open-approach-to-ztna.md

 As organizations continue to navigate the challenges of digital transformation, adopting an open, decentralized approach to Zero Trust will be crucial in building resilient and future-proof networks.

+### Ready for Open ZTNA?

+Deploy the Diode Network today — the production-ready open ZTNA platform powering Diode Collab secure team messaging and decentralized hosting at commodity pricing.
+Download the Diode app (Diode Collab) for your Slack alternative with no phone number requirements, or run Lite Nodes for global zero-trust access without vendor lock-in.

 ### References

 **CrowdStrike**: ["What is Zero Trust Network Access (ZTNA)?
 Zero Trust Network Access Explained"](https://www.crowdstrike.com/cybersecurity-101/zero-trust-security/ztna/)